CNNs for JPEGs: A Study in Computational Cost: Experimental Results

-Our data-driven methods for reducing the amount of input channels also greatly improved the network time, but obtained similar data preprocessing time to the Upsampling-RFA.
-This indicates that the main source of reduction in time for the FBS methods is the discard of the unused DCT coefficients, reducing the cost of applying transformations on the data (like transposing, slicing and concatenation of tensors) and the time to load the data into the GPU.
+By using the FBS technique on the Upsampling-RFA, the data preprocessing time was improved even further, together with a reduction in network time, generating big improvements on the FPS of the networks over the Upsampling-RFA, LC-RFA and RGB baseline.
+Our data-driven methods for reducing the amount of input channels also greatly improved the network time, but obtained similar data preprocessing time to the the model they were applied to, being the Upsampling-RFA, or LC-RFA.
+This indicates that the main source of reduction in preprocessing time for the FBS methods is the discard of the unused DCT coefficients, reducing the cost of applying transformations on the data (like transposing, slicing and concatenation of tensors) and the time to load the data into the GPU.
 Our data-driven methods reduce the amount of channels after the aforementioned operations are executed, since they need to be incorporated to the network to be trained together, and for this reason, only obtain the gain in data preprocessing time for partially decoding the images.
 But they were able to get FPS similar to FBS~(3x32), since their network time was also similar.

-Skipping stages of the network obtained similar gains in data preprocessing time as the Upsampling-RFA since it also use our data-driven strategy to reduce the amount of input channels, but it had the best network time among the tested models, resulting on the second highest FPS, only behind the FBS~(3x16).
+Skipping stages of the networks obtained similar gains in data preprocessing time as the Upsampling-RFA since it also use our data-driven strategy to reduce the amount of input channels, but they were the strategies with best network time among the tested models.
 The results we obtained here indicates that methods for improving the time of data preprocessing, like using network that work directly on compressed data and our FBS and data-driven techniques to reduce the amount of input channels are promising, since they reduce data preprocessing time as well as network time, being able to greatly speed-up the models.